influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/upgrading.md

 How Kapacitor was installed will determine how Kapacitor should be upgraded.

 The application may have been installed directly using the package management mechanisms of the OS or it may have been installed by unpackging the `.zip` or `.tar.gz` distributions.
-This document will cover upgrading Kapacitor from release 1.3.1 to release 1.4 on Linux(Ubuntu 16.04 and CentOS 7.3).
+This document will cover upgrading Kapacitor from release 1.3.1 to release 1.5 on Linux(Ubuntu 16.04 and CentOS 7.3).
 This document presents some specifics of upgrading using the `.deb` package; some similar specifics of upgrading using the `.rpm` package; and then more generally upgrading using the `.tar.gz` binary distribution.
 The binary package upgrade should serve as an example offering hints as to how to upgrade using the binary distributions on other operating systems, for example on Windows using the `.zip` file.
 On other operating systems the general steps presented here will be roughly the same.

 Before proceeding with the Kapacitor upgrade please ensure that InfluxDB and Telegraf (if used) have been upgraded to a release compatible with the latest release of Kapacitor.
 In this example we will use:

-   * InfluxDB 1.3.2
+   * InfluxDB 1.5.2
-   * Telegraf 1.4
+   * Telegraf 1.6
-   * Kapacitor 1.4
+   * Kapacitor 1.5

-For instructions on upgrading InfluxDB, please see the [InfluxDB upgrade](/influxdb/latest/administration/upgrading/#main-nav) documentation.
+For instructions on upgrading InfluxDB, please see the [InfluxDB upgrade](/influxdb/latest/administration/upgrading/) documentation.
 For instructions on upgrading Telegraf, please see the [Telegraf upgrade](/telegraf/latest/administration/upgrading/#main-nav) documentation.

-For information about what is new in the latest Kapacitor release, please see the [Changelog](https://github.com/influxdata/kapacitor/blob/master/CHANGELOG.md) available on GitHub.
+For information about what is new in the latest Kapacitor release, view the [Changelog](/kapacitor/v1.5/about_the_project/releasenotes-changelog/).

 In general the steps for upgrading Kapacitor are as follows:

    1. Download a copy of the latest Kapacitor install package or binary distribution from the [Influxdata download site](https://portal.influxdata.com/downloads).

-      **Important note** - When upgrading Kapacitor simply download the package using `wget`, do not proceed directly with the installation/upgrade until the following instructions and recommendations have been understood and put to use.
+      **Important note** - When upgrading Kapacitor, simply download the package using `wget`.
+Do not proceed directly with the installation/upgrade until the following instructions and recommendations have been understood and put to use.

-   1. Stop the running Kapacitor service, if it is not already stopped.
+   1. Stop the running Kapacitor service.
    1. Backup the configuration file (e.g. `/etc/kapacitor/kapacitor.conf` - n.b. the default location).
    1. (Optional) Back up a copy of the contents of the Kapacitor data directory (e.g `/var/lib/kapacitor/*` - n.b. the default location).
    1. Perform the upgrade.
    1. If during the upgrade the current configuration was not preserved, manually migrate the values in the backup configuration file to the new one.
    1. Restart the Kapacitor service.
-   1. Verify the restart in the log files and by test recording existing tasks.
+   1. Verify the restart in the log files and by testing existing tasks.

 ## Stopping the Kapacitor service